deislabs/env_wagi/README.md

 However, when building it for WAGI, you need to compile this as Web Assembly with WASI support:

 ```
+$ rustup target add wasm32-wasi # You only need to do this once to install the wasm32-wasi compiler
 $ cargo build --target wasm32-wasi --release
 ```